©Ute Limacher-Riebold 2010

 Those who are older can help the younger ones to develop their language skills.

-When my children were younger it could happen that my son (my older child) used baby talk (or very basic language) with the baby or toddler…
+When my children were younger it could happen that my son (my older child) used baby talk (or baby / infant directed speech) with his younger sisters.

 Our children are all on a different stage of language development.

-One of our daughters prefers English to German and Dutch.
+One of our daughters prefers English to German and Dutch, whereas the other one is interested in improving her Italian.

 3) Could one child refuse to speak one language while another child is fluently bilingual?